Life Imitates Art: Local Film Maker Gets Sled Dog After Making Movie

-This Friday, he's releasing a film about an adventure he took last winter, "True North Legends Of Dogs And Men".
-It was filmed during the throes of the Covid pandemic, when most people were staying to themselves, inside.
-Grant went instead, out into nature, as he tends to do, and the results are nothing short of epic.
+Last year, he released a film about an adventure he took two winters ago.
+"True North Legends Of Dogs And Men" was filmed during the throes of the Covid pandemic, when most people were staying to themselves, inside.
+Grant went instead, out into nature, as he tends to do, and the results are nothing short of spectacular.

 "I had never met the musher before the trip but got an email from him a few weeks before he left and it was too good of an adventure to pass up!"